G-Two/homeassistant-subaru/README.md

 ## Services

-As of v0.6.0, the following Subaru entities now use the native Home Assistant services:
+The following Subaru entities use built-in Home Assistant services:
 - Lock
-- Button (Remote Start, Lights/Horn, Locate, Refresh)
+- Button (Remote Start/Stop, Lights/Horn, Locate, Refresh)
 - Select (Climate Control Preset)

-The legacy Subaru integration specific services that required the VIN are no longer needed to access the features above and will be removed in a future release.

-The Lock entity's "Unlock" will always unlock all doors.
+The Lock entity's "Unlock" will unlock all doors.
 The Subaru API supports selecting a specific door to unlock.
-Users that desire this functionality may use a Subaru integration specific service which allows the user to choose the door to unlock.
+Users that wish to use this functionality may call an integration specific service which allows the user to choose the door to unlock.
 See the Services UI in Developer Tools for usage.
 Example YAML for this service is:
 ```yaml
 service: subaru.unlock_specific_door
 target: